 The priority for the Council is to bring down the water losses in Wakefield.
 The demand management programme is therefore focused on night flow monitoring, leak detection and repairs.
 Some focus will also go on Richmond water losses.
 Further completion of demand management plans has been spread over the period but the focus will be on the above priorities.

 9.4 Significant Negative and Positive Effects

-The significant negative and significant positive effects are listed below in Error!
-Reference source not found. and Table 9-1 respectively.
+The significant negative and significant positive effects are listed below in Table 9-1 and Table 9-2 respectively.